maestro-bene/init.lua/README.md

 ## ⬇️ Installation guide

-> A script is in preparation, it should come out in the near future.
+> 🏗️ A script is in preparation, it should come out in the near future.
 > It will take into account the prerequisites listed above

-1. Read and install the prerequisites listed above (or use the install script if available)
+1. Read and install the prerequisites listed above (🚧 or use the install script if available 🚧)
 2. Go into your Home directory, and if on Windows into `HOME\Appdata\Local\`
 3. Create a .nvim directory (or nvim if on Windows)
 4. Clone the repo using SSH if configured, or HTTPS if not :